veeCan54/01-AWSCostManagementWS/README.md

 After deployment, the dashboards were available in QuickSight.

-I have to say these dashboards are pretty extensive.
-They provide several aggregations and the capability to look at various services, linked accounts, tags, to name a few.
+I have to say these interactive dashboards are extensive and very detailed.
+They provide several aggregations and the capability to look at various AWS services, linked accounts, tags, to name a few.

 Some screenshots: